 A tax deferment strategy allowed by section 1031(a)(i) of the Internal Revenue Code.
 The section provides that one does not recognize a gain or loss on like-kind exchanges of property used in business or investment.
-The exchanging entity must identify the like-kind replacement property within 45-days after selling the old property, and close must happen within 180-days of after selling the old property.
+To use this tax deferment, the exchanging entity must identify the like-kind replacement property within 45-days after selling the old property.
+Close of escrow must happen within 180-days after selling the old property.

 A "reverse" 1031 exchange is where you acquire the new like-kind property before selling the old property.
-Most lenders will accommodate 1031 exchange financing once they understand the process.
-However, many lenders shy away from reverse exchanges because they are not saleable.
-This leaves portfolio lenders (e.g. banks) rather than CMBS or agency as potential financing sources.
+Many lenders will accommodate 1031 exchange financing.
+However, many lenders shy away from reverse exchanges because they make the loan more difficult to sell.
+Thus, a reverse exchange may limit your financing options to portfolio lenders like banks.